History of MTK Budapest FC: The 2000s

 MTK Budapest won the Nemzeti Bajnokság I 2002-03 season.
 Therefore, they were eligible to enter the 2003–04 UEFA Champions League.
-In the second qualifying round MTK Budapest beat HJK Helsinki 3–2 on aggregate in the second qualifying round.
+In the second qualifying round MTK Budapest beat HJK Helsinki 3–2 on aggregate.
 The first match was won by MTK 3–1 at home.
 The second leg was won by Helsinki 1–0.
-However, in the third the Scottish Celtic demolished them by beating MTK 5–0 on aggregate.
+However, in the third qualifying round the Scottish Celtic demolished them by beating MTK 5–0 on aggregate.
 The first match was played in the Puskás Ferenc Stadium and MTK lost to 4–0.
-In Glasgow Celtic beat MTK by 1–0.
+In Glasgow Celtic beat MTK 1–0.

 On 2 July 2003 it was announced that István Pisont would join the club on free transfer.
-On the same week MTK signed from relegated Budapest Honvéd's star Sándor Torghelle.
-MTK Budapest won the Hungarian Super Cup trophy after beating archrivals Ferencváros in the final 2–0.
+On the same week MTK signed star Sándor Torghelle from relegated Budapest Honvéd.
+MTK Budapest won the Hungarian Super Cup trophy after beating 2–0 archrivals Ferencváros in the final.

 MTK Budapest won the 2007–08 season of the Hungarian League.